idleberg/sublime-nsis/README.md

 ### Auto-completion

-When not specifying a flag alongside a command, completion will display all available flags, with the first flag being the default.
+When not specifying a flag alongside a command, completion will display all available flags, with the first flag always being the default.

 ### Scaffolding snippets